fastrgv/RufasCube/README.md

 You may find it easier to focus your attention on the 2D representation at the side of the screen.

 ### hint #3
 After a shuffle, the #steps to unshuffle shows at bottom of screen.
-At this point you can press the (s)-key to see the #steps to the live solver solution.
-If unshuffling is quicker, then continue pressing the (=)-key to unshuffle; otherwise continue pressing the (s)-key to solve.
+At this point you can press the (=)-key to see the #steps to the live solver solution.
+If unshuffling is quicker, then press the (u)-key to unshuffle;  otherwise continue pressing the (=)-key to step towards the solution.
+Note that, unlike the de-shuffler, the true solver can be used at any time.